Arare (food): Culture

 Japanese typically consume arare to celebrate Hinamatsuri, the "doll festival" held on 3 March.
 The arare made during the festival are multicolored, in shades including pink, yellow, white, brown and light green.
 Regular arare can be bought throughout the year, but the colorful ones are only available around January to March in anticipation of Hinamatsuri.

-Arare was brought to the U.S. by Japanese immigrants who came as plantation workers in the early 1900s.
-In Hawaii, the snack is often called kakimochi (fried rice paste).
-In Hawaii, it is popular to mix arare with popcorn (some people mix in furikake, too).
+Arare was brought to the US by Japanese immigrants to Hawaii who came as plantation workers in the early 1900s.
+In Hawaii, the snack is often called mochi crunch or kakimochi (fried rice paste).
+In Hawaii, it is popular to mix arare with popcorn.
+Some people mix in furikake, too.
 The popular "Hurricane popcorn" includes both arare and furikake with the popcorn.